 The fact is, that even the unsuspected person could easily acquire a vocal cord injury by just simply experiencing excessive dryness in their throat; which, in turn, could simply lead to any kind of growth on their vocal cords – such as:

 In this case, a more serious vocal injury can occur.

 Given the above, avoid the vocal damage at all costs, as some occurrences of injured vocal cords may become irreversible.

-The Royans Institute for Non-Surgical Voice Repair offers unique and powerful method that facilitates the restoration of the voice and also allows the vocal anatomy to heal via the application of carefully-selected herbs and remedies.
-By utilizing both proper masterclass voice/vocal instruction and the application of natural remedies, we have great success in non-surgical treatments for damaged vocal cords, as well as for vocal nodes, nodules, cysts, legions, polyps and many other common symptoms that can cause voice/vocal disorders.
+The Royans Institute for Non-Surgical Voice Repair offers a unique and powerful method that facilitates the restoration of the voice and also allows the vocal anatomy to heal via the application of carefully-selected herbs and remedies.
+By utilizing both proper masterclass voice/vocal instruction and the application of natural remedies, we have great success in non-surgical treatments for damaged vocal cords, as well as for vocal nodes, nodules, cysts, lesions, polyps and many other common symptoms that can cause voice/vocal disorders.
 Our approach to dealing with such problems is non-surgical, unique and revolutionary.